Legio VIII Augusta

 Legio VIII Augusta ("Augustus' Eighth Legion") was one of the oldest legions of the Imperial Roman army.

 In republican service

 They were ordered to Cisalpine Gaul around 58 BC by Julius Caesar and marched with him throughout the entirety of the Gallic Wars, especially during the battles of Gergovie and Alesia.
 During the war the legion won the title "Gallica."
 It also earned a reputation for courage.

 They stood with him at the Battle of Pharsalus.
 The legion was also present in Egypt, when Caesar captured Egypt for Cleopatra.
 In 46 BC, it took part in the Battle of Thapsus near what is now Bakalta, Tunisia shortly before their disbandment.

-In 44 BC, Augustus reconstituted the legion that had helped him attain the control of the Roman Empire.
+In 44 BC, Octavian reconstituted the legion that had helped him attain the control of the Roman Empire.
 In 43 BC it took part in the siege of the Battle of Mutina (current Modena) by Marc Antony, defended by the troops of Decimus Brutus, which earned Legio VIII Gallica the nickname "Mutinensis".